craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 This raw supply voltage is then limited to 5V using a resistor and Zener diode, and used as a serial data input to the PIC.
 Ribbon cables are used to interconnect the control PCB to the LED strip.

-The schematic diagram of the WhirlyGIG is quite simple because all of the hard work is done by the PIC micro-controller.
+The [schematic diagram](img/WhirlyGIG-Schematic.png) of the WhirlyGIG is relatively simple because of the micro-controller based design.
 The data/power modulator circuit shown on the right of the schematic diagram modulates RS232 data from a PC serial port onto the power supply of the WhirlyGig.
 This removes the need to use a third electrical connection for data.
 In order to receive the data, the PIC must be programmed with the Serial Communication version of the firmware, see the Downloads section.
 **WARNING** be extra careful when making connections to a computer.
 The communication circuit ASSUMES that the power supply used is completely **isolated and floating** with respect to that of the computer.
 They must NOT share a common ground/0V line.
 This circuit does not in any way conform to the RS232 interconnection specifications.

 ## Power